Skip to main content

 Forget everything you know about online academic events.
 No hour-long lectures.
 No muted microphones.
 No watching seven people on a panel talk to each other while you stare at your screen wondering if it is too early to check your email.

-The OpenEU Festival is three days of conversations, provocations, and surprises — and you are not just invited to watch.
+The OpenEU Democracy Festival is three days of conversations, provocations, and surprises — and you are not just invited to watch.
 You are invited to participate.

 Here is how it works.
 A speaker takes the floor — but not for long.
 Talks are short, sharp, and designed to make you feel something: curious, challenged, maybe a little uncomfortable.
 Think the best TED talk you have ever seen, but live, unfiltered, and ready to go off-script the moment the conversation demands it.
 Because it will.